 V. Interpretation of the rules

-The Chief Executive Officer or Vice Chancellors will issue an interpretation of these Rules upon request.
+A. The Chief Executive Officer or Vice Chancellors will issue an interpretation of these Rules upon request.
 All Rule interpretations will promptly be provided to each team.

-Upon consultation with the Chief Executive Officer, the Vice Chancellors of the Competition have the discretionary authority to modify or waive any of these Rules as required.
+B. Upon consultation with the Chief Executive Officer, the Vice Chancellors of the Competition have the discretionary authority to modify or waive any of these Rules as required.

-The Chief Executive Officer or Vice Chancellors will accept questions and requests for clarification of the problem until January 23, 2019, at 8:00 p.m.
+C. The Chief Executive Officer or Vice Chancellors will accept questions and requests for clarification of the problem until January 23, 2019 at 8:00 p.m.
 EST. Logistical questions concerning the competition or traveling to Washington will be accepted until March 10, 2019 at 8:00 p.m.
-EST. Absent extenuating circumstances, all such requests must be received by the Vice Chancellors by these dates at email@example.com.
+EST. Absent extenuating circumstances, all such requests must be received by the Vice Chancellors by these dates at firstname.lastname@example.org.
 All requests for clarification must be sent via e-mail.
 All clarifications provided by the Vice Chancellors will be sent to each participating team.
 In the event of any ambiguity or conflict, these Rules and/or written communications or interpretations provided to the participants will govern.

-The Chief Executive Officer and the Seigenthaler-Sutherland Cup Vice Chancellors reserve the right to penalize teams through a deduction of points for any unprofessional conduct not consistent with the Rules, their spirit, and the norms of professional conduct.
+The Chief Executive Officer and the Seigenthaler-Sutherland Cup Vice Chancellors reserve the right to penalize teams through a deduction of points for any unprofessional conduct not consistent with the Rules, their spirit, or the norms of professional conduct.

 Copies of these rules are available at www.supremecourtus.gov.